junxit/us-congress-bills-115/metadata.md

 - 2017-04-06 — Placed on the House Calendar, Calendar No. 36.
 - 2017-04-06 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-84.
 - 2017-04-06 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-84.
+- 2017-04-25 — Considered under suspension of the rules. (consideration: CR H2822-2823)
+- 2017-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+455.
+- 2017-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-04-25 — Mr. Ferguson moved to suspend the rules and pass the bill.
+- 2017-04-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2822)
+- 2017-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2822)